helidon-io/helidon/docs/mp/guides/config.md

 Helidon has an internal configuration, so you are not required to provide any configuration data for your application, though in practice you most likely would.
-By default, that configuration can be overridden from three sources: system properties, environment variables, and the contents of `META-INF/microprofile-config.properties`.
+By default, that configuration can be overridden from system properties, environment variables, `META-INF/microprofile-config.properties`, and `application.yaml` on the classpath.
 For example, if you specify a custom server port in `META-INF/microprofile-config.properties` then your server will listen on that port.